GuilinDev/aapa-simulator/README.md

 This repository contains the implementation of AAPA (Archetype-Aware Predictive Autoscaler), a novel autoscaling system for serverless workloads on Kubernetes that leverages workload classification and uncertainty quantification.

-## 📄 Paper

-**Archetype-Aware Predictive Autoscaling with Uncertainty Quantification for Serverless Workloads on Kubernetes**

-Presented at IEEE HPEC 2025

 ## 🎯 Key Features

 - **Workload Classification**: Automatically classifies serverless workloads into 4 archetypes (SPIKE, PERIODIC, RAMP, STATIONARY) with 99.8% accuracy